ZaWaaarudo/dofuscator/README.md

 # dofuscator
 First time playing with Rust

-Code is ugly and totally not optimized
+Code is ugly and totally not optimized and unfinished

 It was just kinda a playground.